-The instrument must be within $5^{\circ}C$ of the ambient temperature before operation.
+The instrument must be within 5°C of the ambient temperature before operation.

-2.2 Unpacking and power-up
+2.2 Unpacking

 Remove the instrument and accessories from the packaging and check them against the supplied packing list.
 Please contact your N4L office or local sales distributor should any items found to be missing or damaged during transportation.